teancom/codex/aws.md

 git user.email is 'juser@starkandwayne.com'
 ```

-## Infrastructure / Proto - Site / Environment
+## Proto Environment

-A quick word about **Infrastructure / Proto - Site / Environment**.
+![Global Network Diagram][global_network_diagram]

-In Genesis there are three layers where the templates are divided.
+There are three layers to `genesis` templates.

 * Global
 * Site
 * Environment

-When it comes to Genesis, we're doing to deploy to the `infra-aws` site in the
-`proto` environment.

-Your client may have more than one infrastructure they will deploy to, name the
-site according to their needs.
+### Site Name

+Sometimes the site level name can be a bit tricky because each IaaS divides things
+differently.
+With AWS we suggest a default of the AWS Region you're using, for
+example: `us-west-2`.

+### Environment Name

+All of the software the _proto-BOSH_ will deploy will be in the `proto` environment.
-By this point, you've Setup Credentials, Used Terraform to construct the IaaS
+And by this point, you've [Setup Credentials][setup_credentials],
+[Used Terraform][use_terraform] to construct the IaaS components and
-components and Configured a Bastion Host.
+[Configured a Bastion Host][bastion_host].
 We're ready now to setup a BOSH
 Director on the bastion.

-We are going to deploy it with `bosh-init`.
-Once this BOSH Director is installed,
-it will enable us to deploy however many environment-specific BOSH directors
-via the newly created _proto-BOSH_ server with the `bosh_cli`.

-This model gives BOSH operators all the benefits of BOSH, applied to the
-director: Monitoring, Caching, Recovery, Lifecycle, etc.
+The first step is to create a _vault_init_ process.

 ### vault-init